09 Early years practice policy

 whether gender, family structure, class, background, religion, ethnicity or competence in spoken English.

-- Section 05 Equality procedures is shared and widely promoted to all.
+- Section 05 Equality procedures are shared and widely promoted to all.

 Admissions

-- Once a childcare and early education place has been offered the relevant paperwork is completed by the setting manager or deputy
+- Once an early education and childcare place has been offered the relevant paperwork is completed by the setting manager or deputy

 before the child starts and filed on the child’s personal file.
 Forms completed include: